Categories: Updates

 In contrast, if your business focuses on a minor production operation, then the TIJ printer is the appropriate solution for you.
 In addition, it requires little to zero maintenance and training for setting up and using the printer, which proves to be applicable when you don’t want to call for professional technicians.

 So, first, look into the scale of your business operation.
 Additionally, consider the types of materials you are printing on, ambient conditions in the production environment, and the durability requirements of the print on the product surface.
 Then, you need to know what variable data and packaging materials you want to use because the two printers work on different requirements.
+Understanding these differences allows businesses to invest in printing solutions that improve efficiency, reduce downtime, and support product traceability.
+Selecting the right technology can also lower maintenance costs and ensure consistent coding quality across production lines.
 Don’t hesitate to inquire about more information about each printer from your printer manufacturer if you still can’t decide which is more suitable for your business.
 For expert assistance in selecting between TIJ and CIJ printers, contact Markcom for a personalized consultation and sample print evaluation.

 Like this?